 Bond and Gomes focus on binary outcomes for each task (m = 2).
 An agent chooses a level $e_i \in [\underline{e}, \overline{e}]$ of effort for each task i, incurring a total effort cost $\sum{i=1}^{n} e_i$ .
 The probability of success on task i equals $e_i$ , and the principal's benefit is assumed to be a convex function of the number of successes, so it is a symmetric supermodular function of the vector of binary task outcomes.
 For a given $\sum{i=1}^{n} e_i$ , Bond and Gomes show that the socially efficient allocation of this total effort involves equal effort on all tasks.
 However, the optimal contract rewarding the agent as a function of the number of successes may well induce the agent to exert minimal effort $\underline{e}$ on a subset of tasks and maximal effort $\overline{e}$ on the remainder.
 In this case, given the total effort exerted, the agent's effort allocation actually minimizes expected social surplus.
-Theorem 5 implies these conclusions about the best and worst allocations from a social perspective.
+Theorem 4 implies these conclusions about the best and worst allocations from a social perspective.

-More generally, Theorem 5 allows us to examine, for arbitrary m and n, the existence, in the sense of the symmetric supermodular ordering, of a best and worst set of independent lotteries, holding fixed the average distribution over the prizes.
-Because the symmetric supermodular ordering is a partial ordering, one should not generally expect the existence of a best and a worst distribution.
-However, Proposition 8 (in the Appendix) shows that for the class of distributions considered here, a best and a worst set of lotteries do indeed exist.
+More generally, Theorem 4 allows us to examine, for arbitrary m and n, the existence, in the sense of the symmetric supermodular ordering, of a best and worst set of independent lotteries, holding fixed the average distribution over the prizes.
+Because the symmetric supermodular ordering is a partial ordering, one should not generally expect the existence of a best and a worst by its independent counterpart (the independent symmetric distribution with identical marginals).
+This latter result corresponds to the special case of Theorem 4 where the rows of the matrix B are all identical.